ihaveamac/ninfs/BUILDING.md

-This is still being worked on (as of September 18, 2020).
+This is still being worked on (as of October 25, 2020).

 # Windows